2019 Tax Help for Seniors

-You can still make tax-deductible contributions to your retirement accounts even if you are retired or semi-retired, says Zimmelman.
-This lowers your taxable income for the year and helps you defer or avoid taxes on more money.
+You can still make tax-deductible contributions to your retirement accounts even if you are retired or semi-retired.
+Adding to your retirement account lowers your taxable income for the year and helps you defer or avoid taxes on more money.
 If you’re over the age of 50, the maximum contributions, which are higher than those for younger age groups, are:

 IRA distributions to charity

 You can earn money from investments even after you retire, but interest, dividends, and capital gains are taxed at a lower rate than other income sources.
 If you took a loss when you sold your investments, you can also use that loss to reduce your taxable income — and carry it over from year to year.
-Plus, you can deduct a limited amount of investment-related expenses, such as financial planning and broker fees.
+Plus, you can deduct a limited amount of investment-related expenses, such as legal fees and professional consulting.